 - Look for white-throated sparrows, fox sparrows, tree sparrows, juncos and brown creepers

 - Flocks of robins and bluebirds depart – some spend the winter here

 - White-tailed deer mate—look for “buck rub” on small trees and “scraps” on the ground

 - Indian Summer—look for wooly bear caterpillars, overwintering butterflies such as mourning cloak, red admiral and angel wings

 - Asian ladybugs as well as box elder bugs form large aggregations and overwinter as adults

 - Deer ticks—females look for a blood meal

 - Last of colorful leaves fall

-- Witch hazel displays pale yellow flowers (last shrub to bloom in Wisconsin)
+- Witch hazel displays pale yellow flowers (last native shrub to bloom in Wisconsin)

 - Milkweeds release floss-borne seeds